-Units of Study in Writing (Heinemann) from the Teachers College Reading and Writing Project is used as a supplement to Reading/Language Arts instruction.
-Online resources from a variety of sources are used as supplemental curriculum, as needed
+Units of Study in Reading (Heinemann) and Units of Study in Writing (Heinemann) from Teachers College Reading and Writing Project are used as supplemental curriculum for Reading/Language Arts.
+First Steps in Music is also used as a supplemental curriculum for Visual and Performing Arts.